YiminJin/elaspect/README.md

 -----

 elASPECT is mainly designed for numerical simulation of lithospheric scale deformation.
-I is born out of the well-known mantle convection simulator ASPECT (https://github.com/geodynamics/aspect), but replaces the Stokes equation by the elasticity-based equilibrium equation in order to capture the elastic response under tectonic loads more precisely.
+It is born out of the well-known mantle convection simulator ASPECT (https://github.com/geodynamics/aspect), but replaces the Stokes equation by the elasticity-based equilibrium equation in order to capture the elastic response under tectonic loads more precisely.